vinsjo/x-is-type/README.md

 # x-is-type

-`x-is-type` is a minimal package for simple type-checks of basic types.
+`x-is-type` is a minimal package for simple type-checks of basic types, mainly intended to reduce repetition and increase readability when doing type checking.

 Package is bundled using [microbundle](https://www.npmjs.com/package/microbundle)